 Michael Murison is married with four children.
 He has lived in Barnes for 27 years.
 He had a long career in various telecoms companies and a few years as a finance manager in a local authority before retiring in 2008.
 He is an active member of St Mary's Church.

-Paul Hodgins has lived in Barnes for over ten years.
+Paul Hodgins has lived in Barnes for over fifteen years.
 He is married with three children, all of whom have been raised in Barnes.
 Paul has been a councillor for Barnes since 2006.
 He is currently Leader of the Opposition, having previously served as Leader of the Council and Cabinet Member for Children's Services and Schools at Richmond Council.
 In his role as Councillor, he has been active in and worked with various Barnes organisations.
 Paul graduated in Electrical Engineering in Canada and subsequently from the London Business School, and over the years has worked in the Consumer Electronics and Telecoms industries.

-Sarah Wilson has lived in Barnes for eleven years, with her husband and two sons.
+Sarah Wilson has lived in Barnes for twelve years, with her husband and two sons.
 Following a career as an economist and then a financial regulator, she moved a few years ago to work in international development and held senior positions at Save the Children and then VSO.
 Alongside doing some freelance consulting, she is a member of the Audit Committee at Newnham College, Cambridge and a Trustee at the London Early Years Foundation.

 Carolyn Rampton and her husband have lived in Barnes for nearly 50 years and their three children were brought up locally and went to local schools.
 She was the Manager of Richmond Citizens Advice Bureau for 15 years until the late 1990s when she started a whole new career in Parliament, ending up as the Head of Office for the Liberal Democrats in the House of Lords.
 She is the proud grandmother of seven grandaughters, all of whom live nearby.